LaKeith Stanfield

 LaKeith Lee Stanfield (born August 12, 1991) is an American actor and musician.
 He made his feature film debut in Short Term 12 (2013), for which he was nominated for an Independent Spirit Award.
 He received further recognition for his roles in the films Get Out (2017), Sorry to Bother You (2018), Uncut Gems (2019), Knives Out (2019), and Judas and the Black Messiah (2021), the lattermost of which earned him a nomination for the Academy Award for Best Supporting Actor.

 Stanfield has also appeared in the films Selma (2014), Dope (2015), Straight Outta Compton (2015), Crown Heights (2017), The Photograph (2020), The Harder They Fall (2021), Haunted Mansion (2023) and The Book of Clarence (2023).
 On television, he starred in the series Atlanta (2016–2022), for which he won a Black Reel Award for Television, and in the horror series The Changeling (2023).

 Early life

-LaKeith Lee Stanfield was born in San Bernardino, California, on August 12, 1991, and grew up in Riverside and Victorville.
+LaKeith Lee Stanfield was born in San Bernardino, California, on August 12, 1991, He was raised in Riverside and Victorville.
 His mother's name is Karen.
-He has said that he "grew up very poor in a fractured family that was dysfunctional on both sides".
-He decided to become an actor when he was 14 after joining his high school's drama club.
-He attended the John Casablancas Modeling and Career Center in Los Angeles, where he was signed by an agency and began auditioning for commercials.
+Stanfield has described his upbringing as difficult, stating that he "grew up very poor in a fractured family that was dysfunctional on both sides".

+During middle school, he attended school with future singer-songwriter and record producer Dijon Duenas, whom he defeated in a rap battle.
+He developed an interest in acting at the age of 14 after joining his high school's drama club.
+Stanfield later attended the John Casablancas Modeling and Career Center in Los Angeles, where he signed with a talent agency and began auditioning for commercial roles.